 The only way I can get it to them is to save the image locally and write a new email attaching the image from my local drive.

-In so many ways this email is a complete fail.
+In so many ways this piece of email marketing is a complete fail.

 As a designer and an email marketer I’d recommend the following solutions:

-- Ensure the email is from a person, a name, not just the generic title “News” – As an editor I receive hundreds of emails from senders called “news” and I’m less likely to look at generic sender emails.
+- Ensure the email is from a person, a name, not just a generic title – As an editor I receive hundreds of emails from senders called “news” and I’m less likely to look at generic sender emails.

 - Maybe the subject line could have detailed the invitation?
 Maybe an invitation to a book launch or an evening with a top publisher?
 Maybe.

 - How about the alt text of the image is a little bit more descriptive? ”An exclusive provate[sic] evening” just doesn’t do it for me, including the typo – I am still none the wiser as to what this is and what if the email recipient doesn’t hover their mouse over the image for long enough to see the alt text?